a4lamber/EHRsdata-profiling/README.md

 - **Data completeness assessment:** Calculates data completeness percentages for each field in the EHR dataset and identifies fields with low completion rates.
 - **Data field distribution analysis:** Provides visualizations and statistics to help users understand the distribution of values in each field.

+This project is built with `Python3` and `Plotty dash` framework.

 ## Getting Started

-To get started with this tool, you will need to have access to a dataset of electronic health records.
-You will also need to have Python 3 installed on your machine.
+To get started with this tool, you will need to have access to a dataset of electronic health records (EHRs) available on [PhysioNet](https://physionet.org/content/mimiciii-demo/1.4/).

-1. Clone this repository to your local machine.
-2. Install the required Python packages using `pip install -r requirements.txt`. (using conda for environment management)
-3. Open `data_profiling_tool.py` and update the file path to your EHR dataset.
-4. Run the tool using `python data_profiling_tool.py`.
+For this project, you need `python3` o

 ## Contributing